eduquiroz22/my-portfolio/README.md

   Develop a method for identifying radio-emitting stars by adjusting star positions to the precise observation epochs.
 This method, called the **"Image Method"**, generates observational data for each star based on its position at a given epoch, without relying on an existing catalog of radio sources.

 - **Achievements**:
-  Created the **"Image Method"**, which simulates star observations by adjusting their positions to the exact observation epochs.
-This method allows the identification of radio-emitting stars without the need for a pre-existing radio source catalog, significantly broadening the scope of the search.
+  Created the **"Image Method"**, which goes beyond traditional crossmatch catalog searches by enabling the identification of radio-emitting stars whose sources do not meet the criteria to be cataloged.
+This method significantly broadens the scope of the search, allowing for the discovery of stars that would otherwise be missed.

 - **Tools Used**:
-  Python, Astropy, Web scraping techniques for gathering observational data.
+  Python, Pandas, Numpy, PyAstrometry (for adjusting star positions), Web Scraping techniques (Selenium and WebDrive) for gathering observational data.

 ---